rust-lang/book/src/ch17-03-more-futures.md

 </Listing>

-If you run this, you will see this output:
+To begin, each future only hands control back to the runtime _after_ carrying out a bunch of slow operations.
+If you run this code, you will see this output:

 <!-- manual-regeneration
 cd listings/ch17-async-await/listing-17-23/